My name is Lauren and I am a 29 year old Special Education teacher from Adelaide, South Australia.

 I wear my heart on my sleeve and always have.

 I was very fortunate to grow up surrounded by a very close and loving family.
 My family are the most important people in my life; my mum Liz, my dad David, my brother Joel, my sister Courtney, and of course my dog Kobe.
-Everything I am and everything I’ve learnt is because of parents.
+Everything I am and everything I’ve learnt is because of my parents.
 They have always made sure that whatever I wanted to do, whoever I wanted to be, I could achieve.
 Being the oldest sibling, I was the rule maker and boss growing up for sure, and I quite enjoyed that power!
 My brother moved out of home when he was only 17 years old to play American College Basketball.
 He has taught me what chasing your dream is really all about and I am super proud of him.
 My younger sister Courtney is my best friend, and I wouldn’t be able to function without her with me.
 I swear she only loves me because I buy us clothes that she can borrow all the time, but I’ll take it!!
 I have also been blessed growing up with 4 grandparents whom I love so dearly and have looked after me and taught me so much over the years.
 I don’t know where I’d be without their support.

 I am an absolute gym junkie and ballerina through and through!!!!